LuaLS/lua-language-server/doc/en-us/config.md

     Enable lowercase global variable definition diagnostics.
     */
     "lowercase-global": "Any",
+    /*
+    Enable diagnostics for function calls where the number of arguments is less than the number of annotated function parameters.
+    */
     "missing-parameter": "Any",
+    /*
+    Enable diagnostics for functions with return annotations which have no return statement.
+    */
     "missing-return": "Any",
+    /*
+    Enable diagnostics for return statements without values although the containing function declares returns.
+    */
     "missing-return-value": "Any",
+    /*
+    Enable diagnostics for variable usages if `nil` or an optional (potentially `nil`) value was assigned to the variable before.
+    */
     "need-check-nil": "Opened",
     /*
     Enable newfield call diagnostics.
 It is raised when the parenthesis of a function call appear on the following line when defining a field in a table.